sillycowvalley/TTLSim/Documentation/Blinky/Blinky_Build_Plan.md

 Clock, reset, and single-step come from the existing **Clock and Reset board**; the **Breakpoint board** likewise already exists.
 Both are finished PCBs, not build stages.
+Their panel controls and indicators reach the front panel as breakout wires from the boards' own component footprints (populated with lead wires instead of on-board parts).
 Programs live in the two 28C64 EEPROMs — Harvard, no loader, the PC clear is the reset vector.

+The **front panel** follows the same incremental discipline: fully drilled at stage 0 (the drill template fixes every hole), then populated stage by stage.
+An indicator is fitted in the stage its signal first exists — the new LEDs of each stage are that stage's primary test instrument.
+Each LED group's '541 buffer (and the panel's own
+logic: the '14 debounce pair, the IRQ-ack '74, input pull-ups, and the IR bicolour gating '08s) populates alongside its group.
+The panel population schedule is tabulated after the stages.

 The write strobes are **WRPH = /CLK, final** — the quarter-cycle provision is dropped from the design.
 Consequence accepted: every phase-gated write gets a half-period of